ATTORNEY CORY ROTH IS A

 Aggravated sexual assault is a serious offense and requires help from an attorney who can provide you with quality legal counsel.
 Our sexual assault attorney has extensive experience and training in handling first-degree felony sex crimes and obtaining favorable results for clients.

-What Are the Criminal Penalties For Sexual Assault Charges?
+What Are the Criminal Penalties for Sexual Assault Charges?

 The criminal penalties in Texas for individuals convicted of sex crimes significantly vary depending on the circumstances of the case.
 In many cases, a sexual assault may be bumped up from a second-degree felony to a first-degree felony based on the victim’s age.